linode/docs/docs/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

 ## Navigating the Interface

 The interfaces that Octant provides are meant to be a complement, and not a replacement, for kubectl.
-When using Octant, you may find that you sometimes need to return to kubectl to perform certan actions.
+When using Octant, you may find that you sometimes need to return to kubectl to perform certain actions.
 Still, the Octant dashboard will serve as a helpful overview when inspecting your cluster.

 {{< note >}}
 The cluster objects visible in the following screenshots were created by installing the [Helm chart](https://github.com/helm/charts/tree/master/stable/ghost) for the [Ghost](https://ghost.org) blogging software.
-The [How to Install Apps on Kubernetes with Helm](/docs/applications/containers/kubernetes/how-to-install-apps-on-kubernetes-with-helm/) guide outlines how to install this software.
+The [How to Install Apps on Kubernetes with Helm](/docs/kubernetes/how-to-install-apps-on-kubernetes-with-helm/) guide outlines how to install this software.
 {{< /note >}}

 - When first viewing the dashboard, a list of all of your cluster objects will be shown: